 Guests who cannot mobile order for whatever reason will be assigned to a cashier who will help them.
 We’ve seen these lines before and they can get long so we highly recommend you get your mobile ordering skills up to par.

 Tables at quick service locations can get scarce due to many being closed off so keep this in mind while you get your food.
 Maybe send someone to grab a table while you carry the tray over.

 If you’re looking to do sit down dining you’ll want to make sure you grab reservations in advance.
 We anticipate these to operate at capacity on most days with walk-ups being turned away.
-Popular restaurant ‘s such as Carthay Circle and Blue Bayou are bound to return on park opening.
+Popular restaurant ‘s such as Carthay Circle and Blue Bayou are bound to return shortly after park reopening.
 Others will be phased in overtime.
 All of them will operate at reduced capacity to a certain degree.

 SHOPPING AT DISNEYLAND

 Currently at Downtown Disney guests can shop at most stores located there including World of Disney.
 When the parks reopen, bigger shops like Main Street Emporium and Elias and Co will be open.
 They will have designated entrances and exits with Cast Members station at each of them.
 Disney will reduce capacity for these shops by counting the number of guests that have entered.
 Once at capacity they will let parties in as others leave.

 Smaller shops may not reopen when the parks do so don’t plan on everything being open.
 Smaller shops will eventually be phased in overtime.
 New, temporary shops may be available including locations near Monsters Inc. in California Adventure Park and possibly Great Moments with Mr. Lincoln.

 Park services including package delivery will not be available.
 Guests who shop will need to hold on to their packages or store them in lockers.